CultivateHQ/cultivateHQ.com/source/posts/2013-02-03-how-to-clear-an-elasticsearch-index.html.md

 ---
 title  : How to clear an elasticsearch index author : Mark Connell description : "In the event you need to tear down your elasticsearch index, there is a web API that you can take advantage of to make this fairly straight forward."
 tags: elasticsearch
+date: 2013/02/03
 ---

 In the event you need to tear down your elasticsearch index, there is a web API that you can take